flutter/website/src/content/get-started/codelab-web.md

 }
 ```

-This method updates the `_formProgress` field based on the
+This method updates the `_formProgress` field based on
 the number of non-empty text fields.

 </li>